msuru-coder-gamer/Calculator-in-HTML/README.md

 # How they work:
 Every function is stored in the calcultor-scripting.js file, along with some variables so it can actually work.

-And yea, thats about it. if you want to see the code and mess around with it too, then download this respirotory as a .zip
+And yea, thats about it. if you want to see the code and mess around with it too, then download thisas a .zip